Fastest Matrix Multiplication

 Wow that is great to hear!
 I know AI engine is the product but I'm glad mojo features aren't being restricted, allowing someone to write their own operators with similar performance.
 I asked a similar question in a different channel, but to achieve this operator fusion is the AI engine parsing textual static graph IR's created by say like onnx or torchscript?
 Then fusing operators it sees like matmul and relu, and instead of using libtorch and onnxruntime to run these operators it would use a matmul_relu function written in mojo?

-That is very cool!
+if it thinks it would be beneficial.
+We recently announced our developer conference ModCon, and we'll likely discuss more about the AI Engine's fusion capabilities there.
+This automatic fusion is probably not something you could write on your own with the Mojo SDK we've released at this point, though you could probably write any type of manual fusion you want.That is very cool!
 Thank you so much for your insight on the AI engine, I just want to make sure I understand this all correctly.
 So functions written in mojo parse static graph IR's and instead of running kernels written in C++ by onnxruntime or libtorch to run the operators, kernels written in mojo are used.
 This mojo written code is compiled into MLIR, and at this level is where a lot of the magic of the AI engine is where it is able to perform various optimizations like automatic operator fusion.
 Afterwards the code is compiled into machine code.
 Is this correct?
-On a side note, would be really awesome if in the future the AI engine provided a framework for users to write their own custom operators in mojo.
-That would then allow them to take advantage of these AI engine optimizations like automatic fusion.

 Yes, basically.
 And you're right that this plays well with custom operators.
-We'll likely be talking about this more at ModCon, and I think (not 100% sure, but I would be surprised if not) we will have recordings to share afterwards for people who are not able to attend as well. ๐Ÿ™‚
+We'll likely be talking about this more at ModCon, and I think (not 100% sure, but I would be surprised if not) we will have recordings to share afterwards for people who are not able to attend as well. ๐

 Great, I have a much better understanding about the AI engine thanks again!
 Looking forward to hearing more about it from ModCon videos

 Hi Alex, I improved the matmul example's perf by 2.3x by implementing tile swizzling (L3 cache), better unrolling and better loop ordering.
 Should I make a PR to improve the example?
-Would be keen to see how close it's gotten to AI engine perf ๐Ÿ™‚
+Would be keen to see how close it's gotten to AI engine perf ๐

 GitHub

-[examples] Improve examples/matmul perf by 2.3x by jon-chuang ยท ...
+perf by 2.3x by jon-chuang ยท ...CPU Results

 I spent some time talking with @Jack Clayton and I am revising my thoughts somewhat -- we likely would be interested in integrating your proposed changes into the examples.
 I think Jack will take over from me w.r.t. communication around these changes from here.